JornLotsch/pain-threshold-analysis/README.md

 # Resolving interpretation challenges in machine learning feature selection with an iterative approach in biomedical pain data

-## Three-Phase Iterative Feature Selection and Classification Pipeline:
+## Four-Phase Iterative Feature Selection and Classification Pipeline

-This project provides a comprehensive three-phase iterative machine learning framework that systematically identifies the truly minimal sufficient feature set for classification while ensuring no valuable features are overlooked through rescue mechanisms and explicit detection of feature selection method limitations.
+This project provides a comprehensive four-phase iterative machine learning framework that systematically identifies the truly minimal sufficient feature set for classification while ensuring no valuable features are overlooked through rescue mechanisms and explicit detection of feature selection method limitations.

 ## Overview

-This repository provides a rigorous framework for analyzing classification datasets through an iterative three-phase approach combining multiple feature selection methods and machine learning algorithms.
+This repository provides a rigorous framework for analyzing classification datasets through an iterative four-phase approach combining multiple feature selection methods and machine learning algorithms.
 Originally developed for pain threshold phenotype prediction using multimodal sensory data, the pipeline has been generalized for use with any tabular classification dataset.

 The framework addresses a critical challenge in machine learning: feature selection methods may erroneously reject individually-strong features due to redundancy masking, interaction effects, or stochastic variability.
-Our three-phase approach systematically minimizes the feature set while implementing rescue mechanisms to recover falsely rejected features and explicitly flagging cases where feature selection methods fail to decompose complex interactions.
+Our four-phase approach systematically minimizes the feature set while implementing rescue mechanisms to recover falsely rejected features and explicitly flagging cases where feature selection methods fail to decompose complex interactions.

 ## Key Features

-- **Three-phase iterative approach**: Comprehensive feature selection (Phase 0), greedy backward elimination (Phase 1), and individual feature rescue with hierarchical verification (Phase 2-3)
+- **Four-phase iterative approach**: Initial comprehensive analysis (Phase 0), systematic minimization through backward elimination (Phase 1), individual rescue of rejected features (Phase 2), and hierarchical verification with iterative re-analysis (Phase 3)
 - **Multiple feature selection methods**: Boruta algorithm (nonlinear importance via Random Forest) and LASSO regularization (linear contributions with sparsity)
 - **Comprehensive classifier ensemble**: Random Forest, Logistic Regression, k-Nearest Neighbors, and C5.0 Decision Trees
 - **Rigorous statistical validation**: 100-run Monte Carlo cross-validation with 95% confidence intervals